 - A spouse or de facto spouse is someone (of the same or a different gender) who the member is in a genuine domestic relationship with and living together.
-They can be legally married or not; but need to be in a relationship as a couple. - A child includes a biological child, an adopted child, a stepchild, or an ex-nuptial child of the member.
+They can be legally married or not; but need to be in a relationship as a couple. - A child includes a biological child, an adopted child, a stepchild, a child of a spouse, or an ex-nuptial child of the member.